MovsesHovakimyan/GraphViz_Intership/README.md

   Then enter the name of the source JSON file.

-7.Wait until you receive the following message ` "Pleas enter new json file name: ", Enter the name of the new JSON file.
+7.Wait until you receive the following message ` "Pleas enter new json file name: ", Then enter the name of the new JSON file.

 If you have successfully completed the following steps and finally received a message with people's names and average ages, then congratulations!
 You have successfully launched the program and it has completed successfully.